shaheel/rTorrentAutoDeleteNode/README.md

 A lightweight GUI for rTorrent to auto delete finished downloads with data using a FTP client, all written in Node.js

 #### Main Feature
-* See your list of finished downloads and delete them with data in a single click or automated (tbd)
+* See your list of finished downloads and delete them with data in a single click or automated.
+* Delete your downloads via FTP instead of using a rtorrent client.
+* Delete only when syncthing is not in progress to ensure that files were synced first.
+* Automatically delete your downloads every 6 hours

 ### Installation
 From the root directory